 In January 2017, the FASB issued ASU 2017-01, "Business Combinations (Topic 805): Clarifying the Definition of a Business" ("ASU 2017-01").
 ASU 2017-01 clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill, and consolidation.
 The guidance is effective for annual periods beginning after December 15, 2017, including interim periods within those periods (quarter ending September 30, 2018 for the Company).
-The Company is currently evaluating the impact of adopting ASU 2017-01 on its consolidated financial statements but the adoption is not expected to have a significant impact as of the filing of this report.
+The Company will evaluate the effects of adopting ASU 2017-01 if and when it is deemed to be applicable.

-In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting," which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
+In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting" ("ASU 2017-09"), which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
 This pronouncement is effective for annual reporting periods beginning after December 15, 2017, including interim periods within those periods (quarter ending September 30, 2018 for the Company).
 Early adoption is permitted.
-The Company is currently evaluating the effects of adopting ASU 2017-09 on its consolidated financial statements but the adoption is not expected to have a significant impact as of the filing of this report.
+The Company will evaluate the effects of adopting ASU 2017-09 if and when it is deemed to be applicable.

 Management does not believe that any other recently issued, but not yet effective, accounting standard if currently adopted would have a material effect on the accompanying condensed consolidated financial statements.
+Most of the newer standards issued represent technical corrections to the accounting literature or application to specific industries which have no effect on the Company's condensed consolidated financial statements.